ssharonctw/PythonResumeParser/README.md

 - used pdfminer to extract text information from multiple pdfs with un-fixed format
 - utilized spacy model to tokenize and get needed information using entitiy labels and regex pattern matching from the extracted text (such as name, email, skillset, phone...etc)
 - pupolate information into structured tabular format and stored the output with pandas
+- The tool can be applicable to other usecases that need similar information accross various format of pdf inputs

-# Project Demo
+# Project Demo (Using Resume Keyword Extraction as an Example Usecase)
 1. Orginal input are multiple pdfs all with different format
 ![pdfInputs](doc/demo-originalPDFs.JPG)

 2. PDF miner is then used to extract plain text from all formats of pdf
 3. Plain text will then be procesed with NLP techniques using Spacy and its language model installed
     -  Name and Email can be identified through "entity labels"
-    -  Phone and Skills can be identified through regex pattern
+    -  Phone and Skills can be identified through "regex patterns"
 4. Populate extracted key info into structured tabular format and stored the output with pandas
     - ![democsv](doc/demo-processedKeywords.JPG)